rlogiacco/PlotPlus/README.md

 My client of choice is [Sloeber](http:///sloeber.io), an Eclipse Plugin providing full development support for Arduino and other MCUs like ESP8266 and similar.
 This should be also your favorite choice if you are on an OS other than Windows.

+[Sloeber](http:///sloeber.io) has a very nice 6 channels plotter view and the ability to filter out the plotting info from the serial console resulting a very smooth experience.

-If you look for something more lightweight then the old [SimPlot client for Windows](http://sray.med.som.jhmi.edu/SCRoftware/simplot/) should satisfy your needs.
+If you look for something more lightweight then the old [SimPlot client for Windows](https://github.com/infomaniac50/projectsimplot) should satisfy your needs.